stolostron/rhacm-docs/install/install_connected_tp.md

     spec:
       imagePullSecret: <secret>
     ```

     Replace <secret> with the name of the pull secret that you created.
     Confirm that the <namespace> is your project namespace.

-  4. Select **Create** to initialize the custom resource.
-It can take up to 10 minutes for the cluster to build and start.
+  5. Select **Create** to initialize the custom resource.
+It can take up to 10 minutes for the hub to build and start.

-     After the hub is created, the status for the operator is *Running* on the *OperatorHub* page.
+     After the hub is created, the status for the operator is *Running* on the *Installed Operators* page.

 6. Access the console for the hub.

-  1. In the Red Hat OpensShift Container Platform console navigation, select **Networking** > **Routes**.
+  1. In the Red Hat OpenShift Container Platform console navigation, select **Networking** > **Routes**.

-  2. View the URL for your hub cluster in the list.
+  2. View the URL for your hub in the list, and navigate to it to access the console for your hub.